 Thu, 11 Apr 2013 00:00:00 +0000

-http://mixedbit.org/blog/2013/04/10/wwwhisper_add_on_update.html http://mixedbit.org/blog/2013/04/10/wwwhisper_add_on_update.html <![CDATA[wwwhisper add-on update]]> wwwhisper add-on update
+https://mixedbit.org/blog/2013/04/10/wwwhisper_add_on_update.html https://mixedbit.org/blog/2013/04/10/wwwhisper_add_on_update.html <![CDATA[wwwhisper add-on update]]> wwwhisper add-on update

 The wwwhiser add-on is now in open beta.
 It can finally be enabled for any Rails or Rack based application that runs on Heroku!
 Give it a try.
 Because integration with the add-on is provided via Rack middleware, the cost is minimal; there is no need to write any code, few lines of config do the job.